Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Real theta line bundles

 \end{co} Now the proof of Theorem \ref{main} is immediate:

 \begin{proof} (of Theorem \ref{main}) Using Libgober's formula (\ref{Li}) and Corollary \ref{myco} one obtains:

 \end{proof}

-\begin{co} One has $q_\kappa([C^\iota]_2)\equiv s$ \hbox{ (mod 2)}, where $s$ stands for the Comessatti characteristic of $(C,\iota)$. \end{co} \begin{proof} The Comessatti characteristic of $(C,\iota)$ is given by the formula $s=g+1-r$ (see \cite{S}).
+\begin{co} One has $q_\kappa([C^\iota]_2)\equiv s$ \hbox{ (mod 2)}, where $s$ is the Comessatti characteristic of $(C,\iota)$. \end{co} \begin{proof} The Comessatti characteristic of $(C,\iota)$ is given by the formula $s=g+1-r$ (see \cite{S}).
 On the other hand, using the results in Appendix B it follows:

 Applying Theorem \ref{main} we get: